 An abscessed tooth occurs when the root of the tooth or the area around the root is infected and causes swelling and pain.
 When you have a dental abscess, you need to be treated by a dentist to fully heal.
-Fortunately, Dr. Moore and our team have the tools and knowledge to take care of you!
+Fortunately, Dr. Moore has the tools and knowledge to take care of you!

 - Severe tooth pain that feels sharp or stabbing.

 - A dull, persistent ache that doesn’t go away.